Code-Institute-Submissions/Upon-Wonder/README.md

 View the project live here.

-## UX
+## UX/UI
 The main purpose of the website is to break all information into smaller peaces in to its own pages to make it easier for the visitor to find it without getting lost in sections he/she does not want to go to in the first place.
 The ideal visitor for this web page is not only fans that already know about the band, but also people who are interested in finding out more about the band to eventually become a fan.

-### UX Goals
+### UX/UI Goals
 * Make navigation easy and clear for any visitor with good UX structure.
 * Customize the web page to be fully responsive to fit all devices.
-* Reflect the band's image through good color choices and fonts that accompany all pages of the website.
+* Reflect the band's image through good color choices and fonts that accompany to all pages of the website.

 ### Visitor Goals
-* Provide visitors with information about the band itself.
+* Get information about the band itself.
-* Provide visitors with information about uppcoming tour dates.
+* Get information about uppcoming tour dates.
-* Provide the visitor with high quality images and videos of the band.
+* Get access to view high quality images and videos of the band.
-*
+* Be able to send a message to the band.

 ### Design Process
 1. When I had decided about making a website for a band I started of by searching the internet for inspiration.
 I already had a brief idea of what the website structure was going to be, now I only had to come up with a theme and pictures to work with.
 I ended up on [Unsplash](https://unsplash.com/) where I searched for potential images of people who looked like they could be in a band, and found [this](https://unsplash.com/photos/MkgeKMXCPnw) picture.
 I was hooked and the theme was set.
 I would make a website about a popular girlband touring the whole world.